the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 });
 ~~~~~~~

 That's it for the general setup.
-We will use the following SVG and create a new *src/check.svg* file for it:
+We will use the following [SVG](https://bit.ly/3w4xNRz) and create a new *src/check.svg* file:

 {title="src/check.svg",lang="html"}
 ~~~~~~~